Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 - Lightweight, affordable light for budget shoppers

 We tested the Spider Farmer SF-1000, and for a compact grow light, it seriously impressed us.
-It’s budget-friendly, but don’t let the price fool you — this light delivers.
+It’s budget-friendly, but don’t let the price fool you.
+This light genuinely delivers.

-With a lifespan of up to 100,000 hours, it’s built to last.
-The dimming knob gave us full control over light intensity, and the full-spectrum white light helped our plants thrive from seed to harvest.
+Built to last up to 100,000 hours, it’s a long-term investment for any home grower.
+The dimming knob gives you full control over light intensity, and the full-spectrum output, covering white, blue, red, and IR (660nm–760nm), helped our plants thrive from seed to harvest.

 Specs: